JoeAdamski/SampleGrid/README.md

 3) Download/Unzip this repository to your local machine.

-4) From a command prompt change your default directory to the project root directory.
-This is the folder that contains package.json and the /src and /e2e folders.
+4) From a command prompt change your current directory to the project root folder.
+This is the folder that contains package.json file and the /src and /e2e folders.
 - cd [PATH_WHERE_YOU_PUT_REPOSITORY]/SampleGrid-master
 or
 - cd [PATH_WHERE_YOU_PUT_REPOSITORY]/SampleGrid